ismailcal21/Search-Bar-with-React/README.md

-This is a library application that I made with using react -redux and  json-server
+This is a library application that I made with using react -redux and  json-server and you can see  a search bar here

 <h1 align="center">Gif Ornegimiz</h1>
 <p><img  align="center" src="https://raw.githubusercontent.com/ismailcal21/Search-Bar-with-React/main/gif%20(8).gif" width="1000" height="800"/></p>